GICTrade Price Tops $0.87 on Major Exchanges (GICT)

-GICTrade (GICT) traded down 0.3% against the dollar during the 24 hour period ending at 18:00 PM ET on July 1st.
-In the last week, GICTrade has traded 0% lower against the dollar.
-One GICTrade token can now be bought for approximately $0.87 or 0.00001378 BTC on exchanges.
-GICTrade has a total market capitalization of $85.92 million and approximately $17,251.18 worth of GICTrade was traded on exchanges in the last day.
+GICTrade (GICT) traded 0.1% higher against the dollar during the twenty-four hour period ending at 18:00 PM ET on July 7th.
+GICTrade has a total market capitalization of $86.72 million and approximately $17,251.18 worth of GICTrade was traded on exchanges in the last day.
+One GICTrade token can currently be purchased for $0.87 or 0.00001545 BTC on popular cryptocurrency exchanges.
+In the last week, GICTrade has traded 0.6% higher against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.